Magnon hydrodynamics in an atomically-thin ferromagnet: Sensing techniques

 \section{Sensing techniques}

-Exfoliated CrCl$_{3}$ samples encapsulated by hBN are placed onto a bulk diamond surface with a uniform layer of NV centers implanted 55$\,$nm beneath the surface (Fig.~\ref{fig1}A).
+Exfoliated CrCl$_{3}$ samples encapsulated by hBN are placed in the gap of a coplanar waveguide patterned on the surface of a 2$\times$2$\times$0.5 mm bulk diamond.
+The waveguide is used to supply microwaves to drive the spin state of NV centers implanted on average 55$\,$nm beneath the surface of the diamond (Fig.~\ref{fig1}A).
 A sensing spot of about 640 nm diameter is selected within the NV layer using a focused green laser that can be spatially rastered around the CrCl$_{3}$ sample.

-A layer of CrCl$_{3}$ hosts ferromagnetic nearest-neighbor exchange on a honeycomb lattice (Fig.~\ref{fig1}B)~\cite{lu2020meron}.
-Because the magnetization properties of exfoliated monolayers of this material have not previously been reported, we employ a conventional static field sensing technique to access the sample magnetization (Fig.~\ref{fig1}C).
-We monitor the spatial variation of the NV spin state energy-splitting that directly reflects local static magnetic field (see supplement II.A).
-Through this procedure, the stray field generated by monolayer CrCl$_{3}$ can be imaged (Fig.~\ref{fig1}D).
+In CrCl$_{3}$, the Cr atoms form a honeycomb lattice and are characterized by nearest-neighbor ferromagnetic exchange interaction (Fig.~\ref{fig1}B)~\cite{lu2020meron,mcguire2017magnetic}.
+To probe the static magnetic properties of the material, we utilize the shift in the NV's electron spin resonance frequency (see Fig.~\ref{fig1}C and SI II.A) to measure the stray field generated by the edge of the sample (Fig.~\ref{fig1}D).

-Access to low-energy spin dynamics is achieved through a quantum coherent sensing protocol.
-This procedure leverages phase-coherent pulses to evolve the NV spin state on the Bloch sphere (Fig.~\ref{fig1}E).
-During the spin precession time over the course of this Hahn-echo sequence, dynamical magnetic noise leads to an exponential loss of state purity characterized by a dephasing rate $1/T_{2}$ (Fig.~\ref{fig1}E inset).
-We isolate the sample-induced dephasing rate by subtracting the background rate taken off the sample (Fig.~\ref{fig1}F and supplement II.C).
-To ensure that the signal obtained reflects the equilibrium noise, a variable delay between 1 $\mu$s and 60 $\mu$s was added between the initialization laser and the Hahn-echo sequence~\cite{zhang2023enhanced} (supplement V).
+Access to magnetization dynamics is achieved through a quantum coherent sensing protocol.
+The Hahn-echo sequence leverages phase-coherent pulses to evolve the NV spin state on the Bloch sphere, after which the spin contrast is recorded (Fig.~\ref{fig1}E).
+As the sequence time is continuously varied, environmental magnetic noise dephases the NV spin, exponentially suppressing the spin contrast with a characteristic rate $1/T_{2}$ (Fig.~\ref{fig1}E inset).
+We isolate the sample-induced dephasing rate by subtracting the background rate obtained on nearby bare diamond (Fig.~\ref{fig1}F and SI II.C).
+To ensure that the signal obtained reflects the equilibrium noise, a variable delay between 1 $\mu$s and 60 $\mu$s was added between the initialization laser pulse and the Hahn-echo sequence~\cite{zhang2023enhanced} (see SI V).